Last Updated: May 2025 | Reviewed by Abbie Jacobs

 - A board-approved refresher course in nursing

-- Completion of nursing related, evidence-based research study
+- Completion of a related, evidence-based research study

 - Completion of publication as the author or co-author

-- Teaching or developing in a nursing related course resulting in no less than three semester hours of college credit
+- Teaching or developing a nursing-related course resulting in no less than three semester hours of college credit

 - 15 contact hours of workshops, seminars, or conferences alongside 640 hours of active practice as a nurse